-How to manage law school student debt
+Managing law school debt

-Depending on the types of loans you used to finance your education, you may be eligible for a federal income-based repayment plan.
-Alternatively, refinancing your private student loans could potentially help you find a more manageable payment solution.
+- Income-based repayment: Depending on the types of loans you used to finance your education, you may be eligible for a federal income-based repayment plan, which could lower your monthly payments to a more manageable level.

 Are you ready to move forward?
 Federal and private law school loans may be available to help you cover your education expenses, depending on your situation.
 Shop around and compare law school loans to find one that works best for you.